wcartwright1994/UFOs/README.md

 For further development, it is recommended that additional functionality is added to cover the limitations described above, plus:
 1. Allow the user to filter for a date range or specific periods during the year
-2. Allow verified users the option to submit additional findings, as there does not appear to be any plans to continuosly update the data with new events.
+2. Allow verified users the option to submit additional findings, as there does not appear to be any plans to continuosly update the data with new events